cocos/cocos-docs/en/publish/publish-wechatgame-sub-domain.md

 ![](./publish-wechatgame/preview.png)

-**Note: If you publish the open data context domain and then publish the main context, the release code of the open data context will be overwritten, and we will optimize the experience in subsequent versions**
+**Note: If you publish the open data context and then publish the main context, the release code of the open data context will be overwritten, and we will optimize the experience in subsequent versions**

 ## Reference link